 Our keynote speaker is Beth Aune who is a pediatric occupational therapist & owner of Desert OT for Kids in California.
 She is co-author of Behavior Solutions for the Inclusive Classroom and Behavior Solutions in and Beyond the Inclusive Classroom.
 She loves working with children with special needs including Autism in their natural settings at school and providing ongoing information, support and strategies for teachers and paraeducators who work with these students on a daily basis.
 She believes that if a child has a behavior that is getting in the way of his learning…there is an explanation for that behavior…and there are practical solutions that can be easily and immediately implemented.
 Her two best tips for parents and teachers with special needs children is to celebrate and recognize his/her unique talents and gifts, rather than hyper-focus on “fixing” him/her.
 She suggests focusing on their strength areas and how they can be utilized as an assest to help with the weaker areas.

 Jenni Halstead, RMTi consultant and RMTi intructor and occupational therapist assistant will return to demonstrate rhythmic movement applicable to children with Autism.
 RMT is a movement based, primitive reflex integration program that uses developmental movements, gentle isometric pressure and self-awareness to rebuild the foundation necessary to help overcome learning, sensory, emotional and behavioral challenges for children and adults.

-We will also have a panel of parents, some fathers and siblings who will talk about their experiences as a family member of a child with Autism and will attempt to answer your questions.
+We will also have a panel of parents, some fathers and siblings who will talk about their experiences as a family member of a child with Autism.
+They will attempt to answer all your questions.